marcorei/angular-page-enter-animate/README.md

 # angular-page-enter-animate

-angular-page-enter-animate is an angular directive that allows you to animate objects in as soosn as they enter they vieport / enter the visible part of the page.
+angular-page-enter-animate is an angular directive that allows you to animate elements as soon as they enter they viewport.

 It's inspired by http://ejohn.org/blog/getboundingclientrect-is-awesome/